samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 See the [Using this application section](#using-this-application) if you need assistance while walking through the app.

-## Now set the app up yourself in your own IBM Cloud account.
+## Now set the app up yourself in your IBM Cloud account

-### Deploy the Node-RED Starter Application.
+### Deploy the Node-RED Starter Application

 From the IBM Cloud catalog, deploy the Node-RED starter application to your IBM Cloud account.
 This will set up and deploy a Node-RED application the leverages Cloudant (NoSQL database) to persist Node-RED "flows".
 With a couple of tweaks, this starter application will become the sample application that leverages Cognos Dashboard Embedded.
 Node-RED is an open source, visual programming tool originally created by IBM to quickly create Node.js applications with little to no programming involved.
 In this application, Node-RED is used to define a simple RESTful API backend to interact with both Cognos Dashboard Embedded and Cloudant.